S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 Best for:

-- rules + graph + case management + backtesting
+- rules, graph, case management, and backtesting
-- fraud/AML convergence
+- fraud and AML convergence
 - agentic investigations that still feel operational

 ### Hawk